src-d/gitbase-web/README.md

 The server should be now available at [http://localhost:8080](http://localhost:8080).

-In case there are any containers left, you can use
+In case there are any containers left, you can stop and remove them running:

 ```bash
 docker-compose down
 ```
-for cleanup.

 ## Without Docker Compose